thecae/CorporateClashBot/README.md

 * **News** - Displays the latest news from the TTCC website.
 * **NPC** - Displays information about a specific NPC.
 * **Ping** - Allows users to ping the bot and receive the bot's latency in milliseconds.
+* **Playground** - Displays information about a specific playground.
+* **Street** - Displays information about a specific street.

 ### Changelog
+* **0.7.0** (*21MAY*)
+  * Bringing street data to the bot! `/street <street name>` provides information about a specific street.
+  * Bringing playground data to the bot! `/playground <playground name>` provides information about a specific playground.
+  * All street data is localized and won't automatically update if changes are made to information such as cog levels, .exe percentage, and the suit distributions.
+Hoping to fix this in the future, just having trouble with processing the request!
+  * Made some formatting updates to `/cog` with newlines.
 * **0.6.0** (*20MAY*)
   * NPC Support! `/npc <npc name>` provides information about various NPC's.
 Unfortunately, this database is limited to whether the NPC has a wiki article about them.
   * Modified `/cog` to concatenate exe and regular cogs into one branch.
 Gets rid of a lot of repetitive code for a very simple change.
 * **0.5.0** (*20MAY*)
   * We now support a `/cog` command that can provide information about any cog!
 Format the command `/cog <cog name>`.
 The command should be case-insensitive and supports acronyms of the bosses (VP, CFO,...).
-  * Currently the code for this functionality isn't the best due to various exceptions that are made in the Clash Wiki databse.
+  * Currently, the code for this functionality isn't the best due to various exceptions that are made in the Clash Wiki databse.
 This has caused a good bit of repeat code that in the future I would like to remove.
 * **0.4.2** (*20MAY*)
   * Bug fixes for `/about` command
 * **0.4.1** (*20MAY*)